cobrien99/software-engineering-project-27/README.md

 # Technology
 The *ARLearnovate* folder contains our AR application.
 To emulate a stressful situation we created an augmented reality app that would display a fire on surfaces that the phone camera is pointed at.
-This app can be run on android studios, requires a device that supports ArCore.
+This app can be run on android studios, requires a physical device that supports ArCore as it can not be run on an emmulator.
 The AR scenario is created using the library Viro which is based off of ArCore